Clarithromycin-OBL, 500 mg 14 pcs.

 Symptoms: Taking a large dose of clarithromycin may cause gastrointestinal symptoms.

-Treatment: in case of overdose the unabsorbed drug should be removed from the gastrointestinal tract (gastric lavage, administration of activated charcoal, etc.) and symptomatic therapy should be carried out.
-Hemodialysis and peritoneal dialysis have no significant effect on serum concentrations of clarithromycin, as is the case with other drugs of the macrolide group.
+Treatment: in case of overdose, the unabsorbed drug should be removed from the gastrointestinal tract (gastric lavage, activated charcoal, etc.) and symptomatic therapy should be carried out.
+Hemodialysis and peritoneal dialysis do not have a significant effect on the concentration of clarithromycin in serum, which is also typical for other macrolide drugs.

 ---|---|